hanleyweng/iOS-Stereoscopic-ARKit-Template/README.md

 # iOS-Stereoscopic-ARKit-Template
 Xcode's 'Augmented Reality App' template, modified to support a basic stereoscopic (two side-by-side camera) view.
-A few lines of code (and storyboard tweaks) to make your ARKit experiment compatible with cheap mobile VR headsets* .
+A few lines of code (and storyboard tweaks) to make your ARKit experiment compatible with mobile VR/AR headsets* .

 ![Snapshot of a left-eye view and right-eye view of ARKit Scenekit](snapshot.jpg)

 Language: Swift

 Content Technology: SceneKit.

 Written in: Xcode 9 beta 2 (9M137d)

 Tested on: iPhone 7+ running iOS 11 beta 2 (15A5404i)

 ## Footnotes

-\* Mobile Headset needs to have an opening for the iPhone's camera (i.e. headset supports Mixed Reality or Augmented Reality).
+\* Mobile Headset needs to have an opening for the iPhone's camera (i.e. a headset that supports Mixed Reality or Augmented Reality).
 You could also use a Google Cardboard with a hole cut out.

+Notes:

-Note: The background camera feed will appear as a flat background.
+* The background camera feed will appear as a flat background.

+* Note: The image will also appear quite 'zoomed in' in actual use-case.
+This is due to the narrow horizontal FOV of the cropped camera (~30° here), and the hardware camera [(~60°)](https://developer.apple.com/library/content/documentation/DeviceInformation/Reference/iOSDeviceCompatibility/Cameras/Cameras.html).
+The human eye has a FOV of ~ 114°.
+In future, absent hardware changes, a rendering of a larger fieldOfView (resulting in a view akin to Hololens) would make more sense (ideally supplemented with 3D Mesh capture).

-Note: This is experimental code running on beta software that is likely to change.
-Apple may also provide a function for this in the future (e.g. via SCNHeadMountedDisplayRenderingTechnique, MDLStereoscopicCamera) hinted at by [Steve T-S' finding](https://twitter.com/stroughtonsmith/status/776740802869460992) .
+* Note: This is experimental code running on beta software that is likely to change.
+Apple may also provide a function for this in the future (e.g. see SCNHeadMountedDisplayRenderingTechnique, MDLStereoscopicCamera) as tweeted by <a href="https://twitter.com/stroughtonsmith/status/776740802869460992" target="_blank">Steve T-S</a>.

 ## Steps Taken